[Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 f This is the kind of mistake that even a student should not make.
 Cullum says nothing of the sort: see the passage in question, where (a) Cullum doesn't say it, but merely quotes Capt.
-Indicates a West Point graduate and gives his Class.Birkhimer; (b) Birkhimer in turn doesn't say it either, but writes: "As a writer it is questionable if he had his equal in the Army."
+Indicates a West Point graduate, Class of 1870: a link to his biographical entry in Cullum's Register.Birkhimer; (b) Birkhimer in turn doesn't say it either, but writes: "As a writer it is questionable if he had his equal in the Army."

 [decorative delimiter]